What’s your number one source of website traffic?

 Most bloggers make the silly mistake of not following other creatives in their own niche.
 My friend, that’s important and profitable for your own blog.

 I always try to follow entrepreneurs and bloggers in my niche.
-The reason I do is that I love to learn from them.
+The reason I do this is that I love to learn from them.
 Their ideas and creativity are mind-blowing.
 By following others, I also get to see more content that I can repin to my followers.

 4. I Filled Up My Pinterest Bio